1Laggy1/ShootThemUp/README.md

 - Add more gamemodes (Flag capture, King of the hill).
 ## Notes
 With this project I almost fully transition my engineering skills from Unity C# to Unreal Engine C++.
 I prioritized creating reusable systems, and now they can be extended for larger prototypes.

+## License

+Copyright (c) 2025 Andrew Shchigol.
+All rights reserved.

+This repository is for **viewing and educational purposes only**.
+You are **not allowed to copy, modify, distribute, or use the code** in your own projects, whether commercial or non-commercial, without explicit permission from the author.